 My daughter loved making rainbow yarn art as much as she enjoyed this book.
 She squealed with delight when she saw little white arch drawn upon the paper.

-I demonstrated how to dip a strand of yarn into the glue and water mixture and place it onto the paper and then invited her to give it a try.
+I demonstrated how to dip a strand of yarn into the glue and water mixture and place it on the paper to make a rainbow.
+Then invited her to give it a try.
 She loved it!

-DIY rainbow yarn art project and fine motor activity for kids preschool age and up.
-This easy book activity idea was inspired by the children’s story “My Color Is Rainbow.”
-This fun craft will help kids learn their colors and strengthen the hand in preparation for writing.
+This book inspired rainbow yarn art project is a great art project and fine motor activity for kids preschool age and up.
+A fun craft that can also help kids learn their colors and strengthen the hand in preparation for writing.

 - Kids Books That Teach Important Life Lessons